ryanccn/am/README.md

 }
 ```

 Then, use the overlay from `overlays.default` and add `am` to your packages.
-Alternatively, you can use `packages.default` directly.
+Alternatively, you can use `packages.{default,am}` directly.

 ### Cargo